 - CAMERAS & other electronics

-Putting a hose clamp on cost virtually nothing and takes only a minute to do, so we now require it.
+Putting a hose clamp on cost virtually nothing and takes only a minute to do, so please do it at your next oil change.

 Here is what a properly secured oil filter looks like